-You need edit permission to use this feature.
+You need the Editor role to use this feature.

 You must customize your data sharing settings when you sign up for an Analytics account, but you can return to the Admin section of an account and change the settings any time.

 To change the data sharing settings:

 - In the ACCOUNT column, click Account Settings.

 - Edit any setting and click Save.

 Details and benefits of each data sharing setting

-Review the settings in your account, and this additional information here, to help you decide to turn these settings ON or OFF.
-If all settings are OFF, your Analytics data is only used to help provide and maintain the Analytics service.
+Review the settings in your account, and this additional information here, to help you decide whether to turn these settings ON or OFF.
+If all settings are OFF, your Analytics data is only used to provide and maintain the Analytics service.

 Google products & services

-When you turn this setting ON, Google can access and analyze data to better understand online behavior and trends, and use this this data to improve Google products and services.
+When you turn this setting ON, Google can access and analyze data to better understand online behavior and trends, and use this data to improve Google products and services.
 For example, this data can be used to improve the Google Ads system tools that you use to create, manage, and analyze your ad campaigns.

-Aggregated and anonymous data can be used to help create features and publications that can give you a better understanding about what’s happening across your entire industry.
+Aggregated and anonymous data can be used to help create features and publications that give you a better understanding of what’s happening across your entire industry.
 When you share data for modeling and benchmarking, that data is aggregated with data from other websites and apps and made anonymous so it cannot be used to identify your organization, account, or users.